dgkf/suggests/README.md

 [`Suggests` dependencies](https://cran.r-project.org/doc/manuals/R-exts.html#Suggested-packages)
 are packages that are not strictly required for a package to function.
-They can be used to give more context for a package, such as in examples, vignettes and testing - situations that don't strictly affect the package's runtime execution.
-However, `Suggests` dependencies are also used for package behaviors that are not strictly necessary.
+They can be used to give more context for a package, such as in examples, vignettes and testing - behaviors outside of package use.
+However, `Suggests` serve a dual purpose of enhancing package behaviors at runtime.
+This second scenario is largely uncontrolled in the R ecosystem, and is the use case that this package aims to improve.

 Let's take a look at an example from
 [the `R` manual](https://cran.r-project.org/doc/manuals/R-exts.html#Suggested-packages),